instill-ai/console/README.md

 - utils: utilities about common functions, such as time, javascript primitives and unit-function that don't suit other folders.
 - lib: Store all the interface that can be used standalone, such as instill-ai backend's query functions, airbyte’s form builder and schema transformer.

+### About configuration

+- babel.config.js: For storybook to work correctly.

 ## About the UI components

 We are following the principles of Instill-ai's design system, you could find the detailed description [here](https://github.com/instill-ai/design-system).